suffolklibraries/lgc/content/collections/events/pre-festival-party.md

     content:
       -
         type: text
-        text: 'Join us at East Point Pavilion for the tale of The Rainbow Fish and get crafty weaving your own colourful creations!'
+        text: 'Tell a friend, come early and stay late to hear music from the likes of Shelly, Student Loan, Fred n Max and Tom Croome...'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Children must be accompanied by an adult.'
+        text: 'Open to all those who want to groove!'
   -
     type: heading
     attrs: